0xcha05/unifize-dsl/README.md

 - Conditions are evaluated against each cart item when needed (e.g. brand/category).
 - Discounts are applied to the current price, one after another.

+## Rule Structure

+Each rule follows this basic format:

+rule "Unique Rule Name" {
+    priority: <number>         # Lower number = higher priority
+    exclusive: true|false      # If true, no other rule will run after this
+    scope: cart|item           # 'cart' (default) or 'item'
+    code: "OPTIONALCODE123"    # Optional.
+If provided, rule is only applied when this code is used

+    when: <logical expression> # Condition under which rule is applied

+    then:
+        discount.percent: <number>    # Discount percentage (e.g., 10 for 10%)
+        discount.name: "Label Name"   # Name shown in discount summary }
+All fields except priority, when, and then: block are optional.

 ## Variables You Can Use in `when`

 You can write expressions using these variables: